 YouTube is a great place to start.
 You can find people teaching English on the site, like EnglishClass101.
 But just watching your favorite YouTubers can help as well, as you are hearing English used naturally.

 TV is also a good resource.
-Watching shows in English can help because actors are often trained to speak clearly and emphasize words to make meaning clear while in conversations that sound normal.
+Watching shows in English can help because actors are often trained to speak clearly and emphasize words to make meaning clear in normal conversations.

 Immersion may be one of the best ways to improve your English.
 This is when you spend a lot of time in your English-speaking community, listening and talking to native speakers.
 Being around people who are using English outside of a classroom can help you learn because you will hear English used in normal conversations.